 - We use a variety of strategies to encourage attendance: - a.
-Building strong and enduring relationships with our pupils so they feel a sense of belonging in our school community - b.
+Building strong and enduring relationships with our pupils and families so they feel a sense of connection to our school community - b.
 Verbal encouragement and praise for sustained and improved attendance - c.
-Create personalised and achievable attendance targets for pupils, based on their medical needs and/or additional needs that is realistic and appropriate for each individual - d.
-Create safe spaces for pupils to thrive - e.
-Create opportunities for dialogue with families about attendance, ensuring that we work in partnership with parents - f.
-Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes as well as social and emotional development - g.
-Raise the profile of attendance with families, particularly when pupils start at the school - h.
-Teach and model a love of learning, helping families and pupils to see the value of the education that is offered to them - i.
-Look at the effect on attendance of decisions made at school level, for instance term dates and the timing of non-pupil days - j.
-Be aware of the complexity of different contexts and the pressures that families might experience, which may in turn contribute to poor attendance. - We recognise that not all children, particularly those who are most vulnerable, are able to achieve 100% attendance through no fault of their own.
+Individual pupil mentoring and support - d.
+Create personalised and achievable attendance targets for pupils, based on their medical needs and/or additional needs that are realistic and appropriate for each individual - e.
+Create safe spaces for pupils to thrive - f.
+Create opportunities for open dialogue with families about attendance, ensuring that we work in partnership with parents utilising a framework for conversation such as the ATTEND framework or PUSH and PULL questions - g.
+Use different methods to encourage attendance; for instance, explaining the links between attendance and outcomes as well as social and emotional development - h.
+Raise the profile of attendance with families, particularly when pupils start at the school - i.
+Teach and model a love of learning, helping families and pupils to see the value of the education that is offered to them - j.
+Provide targeted support for identified pupils at the start and end of each term, where attendance to school has been identified as a challenge - k.
+Look at the effect on attendance of decisions made at school level, for instance term dates and the timing of non-pupil days - I. Be aware of the complexity of different contexts and the pressures that families might experience, which may in turn contribute to poor attendance. - We recognise that not all children, particularly those who are most vulnerable, are able to achieve 100% attendance through no fault of their own.
 We celebrate improvements in attendance and contextualised good attendance for individual pupils. - Each pupil is supported and encouraged to achieve their individual highest possible attendance.
-Where applicable, pupil's will be provided with SMART (Specific, Measurable, Achievable, Realistic, Time bound) individual targets for their attendance which will be reviewed regularly and include parental consultation.
+Where applicable, pupil's will be provided with SMART (Specific, Measurable, Achievable, Realistic, Time bound) individual targets for their attendance, which will be reviewed regularly and include parental consultation.